General Reporting Obligation - Code of Ethics

 There are many ways to make reports, file complaints, or otherwise bring to light violations or concerns.
 The Office of Compliance and Policy has information about the different reporting and complaint mechanisms.
 The Chief Compliance Officer can accept reports and provide information.

 In addition to the general reporting requirement in the Code of Ethics, there are specific reporting requirements imposed on all university employees by law and university policy, for

 - suspected child abuse (abuse of a minor),

 - Campus Security Authorities must report to W&M Police certain types of criminal conduct (“Clery Act crimes”) occurring on campus or W&M-controlled property,

 - convictions of certain drug or alcohol law violations,

 - All employees must report threats and acts of violence.

-Information about this legal requirement is available on the Compliance Resources webpage.
+Information about this legal obligation is available on the Compliance Resources webpage.